15 amazing Rome landmarks & attractions to visit

 Catacombs

-Good to know: The Catacombs are best avoided if you’re claustrophobic.
+Good to know: I’d say that the Catacombs are best avoided if you’re claustrophobic.
 Also remember to bring water and snacks, as many of the Catacombs are quite far from cafés and restaurants.

 15. Terme di Diocleziano (Baths of Diocletian)